Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 ## Generic submodule type

-AbstractAlgebra implements a generic submodule type `Generic.Submodule{T}` where `T` is the element type of the base ring.
-See `src/generic/GenericTypes.jl` for more details.
+AbstractAlgebra implements a generic submodule type `Generic.Submodule{T}` where `T` is the element type of the base ring in `src/generic/Submodule.jl`.
+See `src/generic/GenericTypes.jl` for more details of the type definition.

 Elements of a generic submodule have type `Generic.SubmoduleElem{T}`.